Do WordPress Security matters to you?

 WordPress hacks can be done manually and through bots as well.
 So, in this case, you should minimize the failed attempts.

-That states if someone guessed wrong username or password, their IP will be locked down for further attempts.
+That states if someone guessed the wrong username or password, their IP will be locked down for further attempts.
 And that makes complete sense.
 Isn’t it?

 You will have the full control to assign the failed attempts with the security plugin.